List of police reforms related to the George Floyd protests: Federal

+Proposed legislation not enacted

 Justice in Policing Act of 2020

 In June 2020, Democrats in Congress introduced the Justice in Policing Act of 2020, a police reform and accountability bill that contains measures to combat police misconduct, excessive force, and racial bias in policing.
 Advocates and lawmakers have tried to pass police reform measures in the past, and their efforts received renewed energy after the high-profile killings of Floyd, Breonna Taylor, and other African Americans at the hands of police.
 The bill includes several provisions which aim to improve oversight, accountability, training, and documentation while placing restrictions on techniques like chokeholds and use of deadly force.
 It was introduced on June 8, but failed to clear a procedural vote in the Senate.
 The bill was re-introduced in 2021, but again failed to reach a full Senate vote.
 As of July 2022 no additional progress has been made.

 George Floyd Law Enforcement Trust and Integrity Act

 The George Floyd Law Enforcement Trust and Integrity Act is a civil rights bill proposed in the United States House of Representatives by Sheila Jackson Lee (D-TX), co-sponsored by Jerry Nadler (D-NY), Ilhan Omar (D-MN), and Jason Crow (D-CO).
 The bill would implement national policing standards and accreditations, require agencies to share policing data with the Department of Justice, and make grants available for new programs that help departments recruit, hire, or increase oversight.
 It also requires the Department of Justice to assemble a task force responsible for law enforcement misconduct cases.
 This bill was adjoined with the Justice in Policing Act of 2020, which failed to pass.